binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 ##Matrix Addition

 As a simple exercise, we want to create a 4x3 matrix 'X', and then add our 1 dimensional matrix 'y', and store the result in 'A'.
 Note that for an mxn matrix, the m is the number of rows and n is the number of columns.
-If you are used to representing (x,y) coordinates on an axis as columns and rows, prepare to force your brain to mentally remap!
+Also, if you are used to representing (x,y) coordinates on an axis as columns and rows like me, prepare to force your brain to mentally transpose!

 ###Numpy:
 ```python